MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Financial dimensions

 Financial dimensions are attributes or categorizations that you can assign to transactions and main accounts to provide additional information for reporting and analysis.
 Examples include departments, projects, cost centers, and locations.
 Dynamics 365 Finance supports up to eleven dimensions in the account structure.
 Dimensions are assigned to a legal entity by the account structures that are associated with the ledger.
-Additional financial dimensions can be added through advanced rules or you can leverage financial tags for additional attributes or categorization.
+Additional financial dimensions can be added through advanced rules, or you can leverage financial tags for additional attributes or categorization.
 Like the chart of accounts, dimensions are global and can be linked to multiple ledgers.

 Financial dimensions are configured and maintained in Dynamics 365 Finance, but they can be specified on transactions in Supply Chain Management, Human Resources, Project Operations, and Commerce.